DC’s Construction Industry Feels Only Mild Impact From COVID, JLL Says

 “D.C. metro office fit-out costs are forecast to be down 10 percent in 2020, a larger decline than the 3 to 6 percent drop in national average fit out costs,” Hartnett said.
 “Lower costs are temporary, not a new normal, and will begin to rise again in 2021 as construction volume starts to stabilize again.”

-The most notable impact for most construction projects in D.C. has been the schedule changes required to comply with physical distancing rules, which are expected to remain a concern through the rest of 2020.
+The most notable impact for most construction projects in D.C. “has been the schedule changes required to comply with physical distancing rules, which are expected to remain a concern through the rest of 2020,” per the report.

 An interesting thing to come out of the COVID challenges is a more widespread utilization of technology to help with health monitoring, contact tracing and parts of the construction job itself.
-For instance, digital collaboration tools, construction wearables and offsite construction methods are all expected to provide immediate benefits in the coronavirus environment and consistent payoffs once the pandemic is resolved, JLL said.
+For instance, digital collaboration tools, construction wearables and offsite construction methods are all anticipated to offer benefits in the coronavirus environment and consistent payoffs in the pandemic’s aftermath, JLL said.

-According to JLL’s report, staffing limits and distancing requirements expanded demand for cloud-based technology to ease sharing of plans and schedules on job sites.
+According to JLL’s report, “staffing limits and distancing requirements expanded demand for cloud-based technology to ease sharing of plans and schedules.”

 “This immediate impact has been termed technology forcing, or the move by firms to adopt technology because it is a necessity during this pandemic, rather than an optional investment in future efficiencies,” the report noted.
 “The technology forcing in construction will translate to a permanent increase in adoption as construction firms, forced to quickly push through the challenges of integration, will also benefit from the efficiencies of the new tools over the long term.”